Estimation of the Shapley value by ergodic sampling: Introduction

 The paper is organized as follows.
 In Section \ref{sec2}, we recall the necessary notations of the Shapley value and cooperative games in characteristic function form.
-In Section 3 to 5, we describe a two-step algorithm and its mathematical background.
-In the first step, we use a greedy method to match the players to pairs, which yields to an ergodic sample.
-In the second step, we use this ergodic sample to estimate the Shapley value of the game.
-In Section 6, we provide computational results for eight test games (five from \cite{CASTRO2009} plus three specific games), and in Section 7, we analyze the results to understand the background of the mechanism which leads to the improvements compared to simple random sampling (\cite{CASTRO2009}).
-Finally, we present the conclusions and possible extensions.
+In Section \ref{sec3} to \ref{sec5}, we describe a two-stage algorithm and its mathematical background.
+In the first stage, we use a greedy method to match the players to pairs, which yields an ergodic sample.
+In the second stage, we use this ergodic sample to estimate the Shapley value of the game.
+In Section \ref{sec6}, we provide computational results for eight test games, and analyze the results to understand the background of the mechanism, which leads to the improvements compared to the simple random sampling.
+Finally, in sections \ref{sec7}, we summarize our conclusions.